DockerContainerService/image-save/README.md

 ## Features
 * Support save docker image to local independent of docker daemon
 * Support for reading registry passwords in environment variables ``REGISTRY_PASSWORD``
-* Supports multithreading layer download
+* Support multithreading layer download
+* Support the use of registry mirror

 ## Usage
 ### Install image-save